pramsey/crunchyblog/brin/index.md

 ANALYZE test;
 ```

+Both keys are in the range of zero to one million, so range queries on them will have similar numbers of return values.
 Now we measure some baseline timings with **larger and larger** result sets.

 ```sql
 EXPLAIN ANALYZE